-A situation might arise where parties cannot elect or find a capable executor.
+A situation might arise where parties cannot elect or find a capable executor to administer the estate.
 In such cases, there is a government official who is able to step in should you be in need as a last resort.

 Can a Chosen Executor be Removed from a Will?